CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 Now that we are able to stear our boat, we can get to the next task: throw water drops.

+First you need an image for drop.
+You can draw your own or download the one we're using for our sample code: [drop.png](https://raw.githubusercontent.com/CoderDojoZH/workshops/master/lua-love/step-03/assets/drop.png).

 In `love.update()` we add the code to detect when the space bar is pressed (`love.keyboard.isDown(' ')`).
 The `newDrop` is based in the `drop` structure we define at the beginning of the program and gets inserted in the `drops` list (also newly defined at the beginning of the program):